YASH-MOHARIR/MojiMatch-Kiro/README.md

 ### 4. **High-Stakes Risk-Reward Balance**
 Wrong clicks cost **2 seconds AND reset your combo**, making every decision meaningful.
 At 10x combo, a wrong click doesn't just cost 2 seconds - it costs the potential for 13-second time bonuses.
 This creates intense pressure as combos build.

-### 5. **Seeded Random Generation**
+### 5. **Seeded Random Generation with 30-Emoji Pool**
-The game uses a sophisticated seeded random number generator (Linear Congruential Generator) that enables:
+The game uses a sophisticated seeded random number generator (Linear Congruential Generator) with a pool of 30 unique emojis that enables:
 - Deterministic card generation for testing and debugging
-- Consistent emoji distribution across difficulty levels
+- Consistent emoji distribution across difficulty levels (8, 12, 16, or 20 emojis per card)
-- Fair gameplay with predictable randomness
+- Fair gameplay with predictable randomness from the 30-emoji pool
 - Reproducible game states for development
+- LCG parameters: a=1664525, c=1013904223, m=2^32 for optimal randomness

 ### 6. **30-Second Sprint Format**
 Quick, intense sessions designed for "one more game" appeal - perfect for Reddit's mobile-first browsing experience.
 Games last 30-90 seconds, making it easy to play during short breaks.